 • Link back to the listing

-Ask local community organisations who have websites such as your local Chamber of Commerce, any industry associations, your clients, suppliers or other relevant businesses to list your LBC listing on their website and build your local network.
+Ask local community organizations who have websites such as your local Chamber of Commerce, any industry associations, your clients, suppliers or other relevant businesses to list your LBC listing on their website and build your local network.
 Refer to our previous blog article on link building.

 • Keep on updating your listing